top of page

 But neuropathy affects other nerves in the body as well.
 Motor nerves, the nerves that send signals to our muscles to move us, may be affected by neuropathy.
 And autonomic nerves, the nerves that control the things in our body we don't think about, like heart rate and blood pressure, are affected too.
 We discuss this in more detail here.

-How many Diabetics Will Get Peripheral Neuropathy (altered sensation in the feet)?
+How many Diabetics Will Get Peripheral Neuropathy (loss of sensation in the feet)?

 Yet over 90% of people with diabetic peripheral neuropathy are unaware they have it.